ClearHeadedT/boot-dev-log/learn-data-structures-and-algorithms/NOTES.md

 - Learned what it means for a problem to be solvable in polynomial time (P).
 - Learned reducing one problem to another to reason about its complexity.
 - Learned O(k^n) exponential complexity.
+- Learned reviewing the full set of Big O categories together.